sordina/Historical-Cryptography/README.md

 # TODO

+Rotate the histogram rather than the cypher-text in the Caesar Analysis.

 QuikCheck can cause issues with GHCi.
 To work around this load files with -

     ghci -Wall -package QuickCheck-2.5.1.1 -i. "%"